SAP-samples/btp-sac-forecast/documentation/develop/deploy-application-cf/README.md

 In this section, you will :

  1. Deploy the Risk Management Application to the Cloud Foundry Environment
- 2. Assign Role Collections to the end users.
+ 2. Assign Role Collections to Developers and Business users.

 ![solution-diagram-deploy-app](./images/solution-diagram-deploy-app.jpg)